Medical alarm: Monitoring

 In the event of an alarm, some systems will place a phone call to a community emergency service such as 911.
 Others will place a call to the configured number of a friend or family member.
 Some systems will send an SMS message to configured contacts.

 Some systems provide 24x7x365 professional monitoring.
 The monitoring service for medical alarms (central station) is a call center facility that is staffed by trained professionals.
 These professionals are available at all times to receive calls from the medical alarm system.
 Monitoring service centers that are approved by Underwriters Laboratories (UL) have internal backup systems to add redundancy.
 Some monitoring services employ trained medical operators enabling them to better evaluate the severity of medical requests.
 In most less developed countries however, response to medical alarms are slow.

 Current and future trends

-A Florida State University research team is currently working on an Android device to be worn by the user that not only can be used as a typical medical alert monitoring system but has fall detection software built into it.
-The system is designed to monitor the user's location, position, and movement in the event a fall occurs.
 New fall detection technologies are being integrated into watches, pendants, hearing aids, and wall mounted devices that do not need to be worn by an individual.